Faster Approximate String Matching for Short Patterns: Introduction

 \subsection{Techniques}

-The key idea to obtain our bounds is a novel implementation of the LV-algorithm, that reduces approximate string matching to $2$ operations on a compact encoding of the ``state'' of the LV-algorithm.
-We then show how to implement these operations using tabulation for Theorem~\ref{thm:main}(i) or word-level parallelism for Theorem~\ref{thm:main}(ii).
-Eventhough tabulation and word-level parallelism are well studied techniques for speeding up approximate string matching based on Sellers classical dynamic programming algorithm~\cite{Sellers1980}, no similar improvement of diagonal transition algorithms are known.
-Achieving this is also mentioned as an open problem in a recent survey by Navarro~\cite[p.61]{Navarro2001a}.
+The key idea to obtain our bounds is a novel implementation of the LV-algorithm that reduces approximate string matching to $2$ operations on a compact encoding of the ``state'' of the LV-algorithm.
+We show how to implement these operations using tabulation for Theorem~\ref{thm:main}(i) or word-level parallelism for Theorem~\ref{thm:main}(ii).
+As discussed above, several improvements of Sellers classical dynamic programming algorithm~\cite{Sellers1980} based on tabulation and word-level parallelism are known.
+However, for diagonal transition algorithms no similar tabulation or word-level parallelism improvements exists.
+Achieving such a result is also mentioned as an open problem in a recent survey by Navarro~\cite[p.61]{Navarro2001a}.
 The main problem is the complicated dependencies in the computation of the LV-algorithm.
-In particular, in each step of the LV-algorithm we map entries in the distance matrix to nodes in the suffix tree, answer a nearest common ancestor query, and map information associated with the resulting node back to an entry in distance matrix.
-To efficiently compute this information in parallel we introduce several new techniques.
-These techniques differ significantly from the techniques used to speed-up Sellers algorithm and we believe that some of them might be of independent interest.
+In particular, in each step of the LV-algorithm we map entries in the distance matrix to nodes in the suffix tree, answer a nearest common ancestor query, and map information associated with the resulting node back to an entry in the distance matrix.
+To efficiently compute this information in parallel, we introduce several new techniques.
+These techniques differ significantly from the techniques used to speed-up Sellers algorithm, and we believe that some of them might be of independent interest.
 For example, we give a new algorithm to efficiently evaluate a compact representation of a function on several inputs in parallel.
 We also show how to use a recent distributed nearest common ancestor data structure to efficiently answer multiple nearest common ancestor queries in parallel.

 The results presented in this paper are mainly of theoretical interest.
 However, we believe that some of the ideas have practical relevance.
 For instance, it is often reported that the nearest common ancestor computations make the LV-algorithm unsuited for practical purposes~\cite{Navarro2001a}.
-With our new algorithm we can compute several of these in parallel and thus target this bottleneck.
+With our new algorithm, we can compute several of these in parallel and thus target this bottleneck.